sergiusens/snappy-docs/reference/channels.md

 ## Track

-Tracks allow you to publish different series of your software (1.0, 2.0, etc.) and let users follow and get automated upgrades from specific one.
+Tracks allow you to publish different series of your software (1.0, 2.0, etc.) and let users follow and get automated upgrades from a specific one.

 ### Overview